 Identify whether the concepts you map to the scene refer to the characters, setting, dialogue, or theme.

-Explain that students will now choose another still from the movie and outline a new story based on the picture.
+Step 4: Explain that students will now choose another still from the movie and outline a new story based on the picture.
 As a final project, they'll actually write a new short story.
-Have students start by brainstorming ideas based on the picture, which they'll record in their own Idea Webs.
+Have students start by brainstorming ideas based on the picture, which they'll record in their own Idea Web printables.
 They should include specific details about what you can see in the picture, as well as important facts that are related to the new story.

 Points to include: